cronecoding/Inkwell-report/README.md

 # Inkwell-report
-# a link to a world of knowledge and lifetimes of experience
+# the world is creating data every moment of every day.
+Inkwell takes a small part of that and puts it to use for the good of everyone.